zachvalenta/notes-sw/comp-sci/ml.md

 > You talked a lot about this distinction between LLM benchmarks and evaluating LLM applications.
 Could you talk a little bit about the differences?
 Maybe there are software engineers in the audience, that maybe they’re used to writing unit tests and integration tests for their software.
 Now as a consumer, as you said, they’re integrating some LLM functionality, or maybe a chain of reasoning with LLMs into their software.
 From a practical standpoint, what are the new types of things that they might need to consider that are different maybe from the way that they’ve unit-tested in the past, or written tests in the past, now that they’re working with these LLM workflows? https://changelog.com/practicalai/284#transcript

 * _24_: usage (regex, stdlib, EDI) tooling (clients)
+> using a lot, much progress -> had this in notes from before! https://realpython.com/chatgpt-coding-mentor-python/
+* _23_: few random queries

 # ☄️ GEN AI